Administrative Law

 - Animal sheltering conditions,

-have authority to act in many areas.
-Among these acts, administrative fines are the most common category.
+Among these acts, administrative fines are the most common category that foreigners encounter.

 Frequently Encountered Municipal Fines